deltachat/deltachat-pages/_posts/2025-08-04-encryption-v2.md

-V2 releases maintain compatibility with older releases, even though they roll out a major security upgrade across many hundred thousand devices, across dozens of apps and bots, who all upgrade at some random time in the future (or never).
+V2 releases maintain compatibility with older releases, even though they roll out a major security upgrade across many hundred thousand devices, across dozens of apps and bots, at relatively random points in time.
 During 8 years of development, we never needed to ask users or developers for "co-ordinated upgrades" like for example [Matrix](https://matrix.org/blog/2025/07/security-predisclosure/) and [Session](https://getsession.org/blog/groups-v2-how-to-upgrade) did in 2025.